 under contracts for the construction, installation and upgrading of buildings, plant and fixtures and for associated activities.

-If the Share of credit for amounts withheld from foreign resident withholding field is greater than zero then the Type of payment field must be set to UTD.
+If the Share of credit for amounts withheld from foreign resident withholding field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Share of credit for tax paid by trustee – the amount of tax already paid to the ATO by the trust trustee on the income.
+7.97 Share of credit for tax paid by trustee – the amount of tax already paid to the ATO by the trustee on the income paid or attributed (for AMITs), to the investor.

-If the Share of credit for tax paid by trustee field is greater than zero then the Type of payment field must be set to UTD.
+If the Share of credit for tax paid by trustee field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Non-resident beneficiary ss98(3) assessable amount – the assessable amount under subsection 98(3) of the ITAA 1936 if a trustee is assessable on behalf of a non-resident beneficiary (other than a trustee beneficiary) on a share of the net income of the trust.
+7.98 Non-resident beneficiary ss98(3) or non-resident member ss276-105(2)(a) or (b) assessable amounts – for non-AMITs the assessable amount under subsection 98(3) of the ITAA 1936 if a trustee is assessable on behalf of a non-resident beneficiary (other than a trustee beneficiary) on a share of the net income of the trust.

+For AMITs, show the taxable member component under subsection 276-105(2)(a) or (b) of the ITAA 1997 that has been attributed to a foreign resident member if a trustee is assessable on behalf of the foreign resident (other than a trustee beneficiary).

-If the Non-resident beneficiary ss98(3) assessable amount field is greater than zero then the Type of payment field must be set to UTD.
+If the Non-resident beneficiary ss98(3) or non-resident member ss276-105(2)(a) or (b) assessable amounts field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Non-resident beneficiary ss98(4) assessable amount – the assessable amount under subsection 98(4) of the ITAA 1936 if a trustee is assessable on behalf of a non-resident trustee beneficiary (a beneficiary in the capacity of a trustee of another trust estate) on a share of the net income of the trust.
+7.99 Non-resident beneficiary ss98(4) or non-resident member ss276-105(2)(c) assessable amounts – for non-AMITs the assessable amount under subsection 98(4) of the ITAA 1936 if a trustee is assessable on behalf of a non-resident trustee beneficiary (a beneficiary in the capacity of a trustee of another trust estate) on a share of the net income of the trust.

+For AMITs, show the taxable member component under subsection 276-105(2)(c) of the ITAA 1997 that has been attributed to a foreign resident member if a trustee is assessable on behalf of the foreign resident who is a trustee beneficiary.

-If the Non-resident beneficiary ss98(4) assessable amount field is greater than zero then the Type of payment field must be set to UTD.
+If the Non-resident beneficiary ss98(4) or non-resident member ss276-105(2)(c) assessable amounts field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Tax-exempted amounts

-Interposed entity name – the full name of the interposed entity where an interposed entity arrangement exists.
+7.100 Interposed entity name – the full name of the interposed entity where an interposed entity arrangement exists.
 If no interposed entity relationship exists, this field must be blank filled.